Find information per region

 Access to the aforementioned website is via electronic certification as follows:

-a) by citizens, through the digital certificate incorporated into their identity cards (Article 2(4)(a) of Ministerial Implementing Order No 278/2013 of 26 August 2013);
+a) by citizens, through the digital certificate incorporated into their citizen cards (Article 2(4)(a) of Ministerial Implementing Order No 278/2013 of 26 August 2013);

 b) by lawyers and solicitors via the digital certificate confirming their professional status (Article 2(4)(b) of Ministerial Implementing Order No 278/2013 of 26 August 2013).

-Personal data collected by courts when performing legal functions are processed by the Citius IT platform, created and managed by the Institute of Financial Management and Infrastructure of Justice, I.P., (Instituto de Gestão Financeira e Equipamentos da Justiça, I.P.) (‘IGFEJ, I.P.’), under the responsibility of the Ministry of Justice, which acts as the processor for the highest body in the legal system, that is, the Supreme Council of the Judiciary (in accordance with Articles 4, 8 and 28 of the General Data Protection Regulation (GDPR)).
+Personal data collected by courts when performing legal functions are processed by the Citius IT platform, created and managed by the Institute for Financial and Estate Management of Judicial Services (Instituto de Gestão Financeira e Equipamentos da Justiça, I.P.) (‘IGFEJ, I.P.’), under the responsibility of the Ministry of Justice, which acts as the processor for the highest body in the legal system, that is, the Supreme Council of the Judiciary (Conselho Superior da Magistratura) (in accordance with Articles 4, 8 and 28 of the General Data Protection Regulation (GDPR)).

 IGFEJ, I.P. is required to guarantee that all suitable technical and organisational measures are implemented to ensure that data are processed in accordance with the Regulation and that the rights of data subjects are protected, as indicated by the Supreme Council of the Judiciary that appointed the judge as data protection officer.